🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Open Interest

-The aggregate notional exposure across all active, unresolved positions.
-Elevated open interest signals robust participation and tighter spreads.
+The aggregate notional value of all unresolved positions across a market.
+Elevated open interest correlates with robust participation and tighter spreads.

 Slippage

-The variance between your anticipated execution price and the price you actually receive, typically stemming from inadequate depth at your target level.
+The divergence between anticipated execution rate and actual rate, stemming from insufficient depth at your target price level.

 Probability & Statistics Terms